bhabs2021/Global_Rehabilitation_Analysis/README.md

 ## How to Use This Repository
 1️) Clone the repository
+2) Open the Global_Rehabilitation_Analysis.pptm (or the PDF)
+3) Understand the key figures and findings.
-2) Open the Rehab_Data.PBIX file
+4) Open the Rehabilitation_Data.PBIX file
-3) Explore interactive dashboards and filter data
+5) Explore interactive dashboards and filter data
-4️) Use insights to support health policy & research

 ## Contributors
 B.Lims